Zabrane/qlnd/doc/LightningTickerplants.md

 PeerNode            02e7c42ae2952d7a71398e23535b53ffc60deb269acbc7c10307e6b797b91b1e79@93.123.80.47:9735
 ```

 Nodes can be found by browsing the node directory available at the various explorer services listed below.
-These explorers are akin to phone books for public lightning nodes.
+These explorers are akin to phone books for public Lightning nodes.

 explorer                                               |
 -------------------------------------------------------|